Racial formation theory: Race concept

+They refer to it as "racial order" that is able to have meaning and a varying system due to a result of the way that people choose to interact with one another either it could be micro/macro level of social relations.

 The "macro-level" social relations refer to the social structures and common ideologies of a society.
 Relevant social structures include collective organizations like businesses, the media, and the government, and the common ideologies include cultural and stereotypical beliefs on race, class, sexuality, and gender.